nickvidal/mailsheet/README.md

   - Copy content from [Style.html](https://github.com/nickvidal/mailsheet/blob/master/Style.html)
 - Save all files and close the Script editor.
 - Enter some data in the Leads sheet.
-- Under Campaign, fill in the campaign name: *Test*
+- Under Campaign, fill in the campaign name: "*Test*"
-- Under Status, enter: *T1*
+- Under Status, enter: "*T1*"

 ### Send a Campaign